 Establishing a small business is a daunting task given that it requires significant time and effort to get it right from the start.

 In the state of New York, small business owners are in luck as far as the available financial resources to which they have access.
 Simply by operating your small business in the state, you may qualify for financing that can make all the difference in keeping the doors open.
-New York small business financing typically comes in the form of small business loans, grants, and outside investments, all which require companies to meet specific eligibility guidelines before financing is offered.

 Read on to find several resources for small business loans, grants, and investors throughout New York state that can help your company grow.

 Small Business Loans in New York

 Small business loans can be a challenge to qualify for, as they are dependent on the financial strength of the company and, in some cases, the personal credit history of the business owner.
 Here are a few online lenders providing small business loans in New York.